digitalservicebund/a2j-rechtsantragstelle/README.md

 We use [lefthook](https://github.com/evilmartians/lefthook) for running several pre-commit hooks,install them using `npm run init`.

 The git hooks check formatting, linting, unit tests, typecheck (see `lefthook.yaml` for more details).
 You may execute them before commiting using `lefthook run pre-commit`.

+### How to add a new "Antrag" or form pdf to services/pdf/

+1. Create a new folder for example: `prozesskostenhilfe`
+2. Store the antrag or form pdf there: `processkostenhilfe/Erklaerung_Verhaeltnisse_Prozess_oder_Verfahrenskostenhilfe.pdf`
+3. Run `npm run generate:pdf`

+There should be now a new file `prozesskostenhilfe.generated.ts` in your given directory.